sjang1594/GameEngineWDirectX11/README.md

 Details: Likely refers to the Schlick-Fresnel effect, a simplified Fresnel approximation used in physically-based rendering (PBR) to model how light reflects more at grazing angles.
 Implementation Notes:

-Calculate the Fresnel term using Schlick¡¯s approximation:
+Calculate the Fresnel term using SchlickÂ¡Â¯s approximation:
 $$F = F_0 + (1 - F_0) \cdot (1 - \cos\theta)^5$$
 where $ F_0 $ is the base reflectivity, and $ \theta $ is the angle between the view vector and surface normal.
 This is typically part of a PBR pipeline, affecting specular highlights.